 The second book is Falling Man by Don DeLillo.
 It deals with life after 9/11, characters in NYC that come together in the wake of tragedy, to each their own, in the process of shared or commingled identities, in the wake of a trauma both debilitating and formative, as crushing as it is revealing, instructive, redemptive, restorative.

 ‘She wanted this only, to snuff out the pulse of the shaky faith she’d held for much of her life.’

 ‘She was taking a round of medications, a mystical wheel, the ritualistic design of the hours and days in tablets and capsules, in colors, shapes and numbers.’

 ‘These are the days after.
 Everything now is measured by after.’

-I read these books and felt thoroughly and spiritually uplifted because I understood their message.
-Its authors and editors were respectful and smart enough to address their audiences directly, in ways they could understand.
+I read these books and feel thoroughly and spiritually uplifted because I understand their message.
+Its authors and editors were respectful and smart enough to address their audiences directly, in ways we could understand.
 Their stories were written in a language I got.
 They became tools for spiritual and mental improvement, encouraging contemplation, insight, faith in one’s person, in one’s inner strength, and in the power of other people, in the spirit that animates life, in forces larger than life.

 The Road; Altered States; Falling Man — three extraordinary tales on the power of life over death, and the ability to deal with disaster.